 To join us on an event click here

 Cetti's Warbler - Cettia cetti

-This bird has been spreading North West across Europe from the Mediterranean since the 1940's, arriving in the UK in the 1960's with first proven breeding in Devon in 1975.
-As a non migrant insect eating bird it can suffer severe population declines in hard winters, but because of the relatively mild climate of South Devon, the Slapton Ley population usually remains stable at between 35 and 45 breeding pairs.
+This bird has been spreading North West across Europe from the Mediterranean since the 1940s, arriving in the UK in the 1960s with first proven breeding in Devon in 1975.
+As a non-migrant insect eating bird it can suffer severe population declines in hard winters, but because of the relatively mild climate of South Devon, the Slapton Ley population usually remains stable at between 35 and 45 breeding pairs.
 These high numbers mean that population at Slapton Ley is classified as ‘nationally important’, making it one of the best places in the country to see this bird.

 Cirl bunting - Emberiza cirlus

-The Cirl Bunting can be found throughout much of Europe, breeding in England as far north as Cumbria by the mid-1930s.
-Changes in agriculture, specifically the post-war intensification of agriculture, brought about a rapid decline to the extent that just 118 pairs were present in 1989, 96% in south Devon.
+The cirl bunting can be found throughout much of Europe, breeding in England as far north as Cumbria by the mid-1930s.
+Changes in agriculture, specifically the post-war intensification of agriculture, brought about a rapid decline to the extent that just 118 pairs were present in 1989 with 96% found in South Devon.

 Great Crested Grebe - Podiceps cristatus